 The Company's net losses are mainly due to evaluation and exploration costs, share-based payments and general and administrative costs that vary from quarter to quarter based on planned exploration activities, resource constraints, and share-based compensation expenses.
-Except for Q315, net losses in the last eight quarters were relatively consistent due to the evaluation and exploration expenditures incurred for the drilling activities and feasibility study.

 The Company prepared the financial statements for the periods indicated above in accordance with IFRS.